Book Club for 2020-21 will be virtual!

 - Park Ridge Library (place a hold for curbside pickup)

 - Libby app – use a valid library card to listen or read ebook version

 - Purchase book

-When: Middle School– first Tuesday of November, January, March and May.
+When: Middle School– first Tuesday in November, January, March and May.

 Teen – last Tuesday of every month